-Over 100 dead in Gujarat bridge collapse, 177 rescued so far
+Gujarat: Toll rises to 132 in Morbi bridge collapse

 The Army, Navy, National Disaster Response Force and the fire brigade are conducting search and rescue operations.

-Over 100 persons have died till early Monday morning after a cable bridge collapsed in Gujarat’s Morbi city last night, reported ANI.
+The toll in the Gujarat bridge collapse has risen to 132, Home Minister Harsh Sanghavi said on Monday morning, reported ANI.

-The Gujarat Information Department said that 177 persons have been rescued and 19 were undergoing treatment.
+Earlier on Monday, the Gujarat Information Department said that 177 persons have been rescued and 19 were undergoing treatment.

 “Army, Navy, Air Force, NDRF, and fire brigade are conducting search operations,” said the department added.